-Juneteenth is the one of the oldest known commemorations related to the abolition of slavery in the United States.
+Juneteenth (June 19) is the one of the oldest known commemorations related to the abolition of slavery in the United States.
+Juneteenth National Independence Day was signed into law as a national holiday on June 17, 2021.
 The word “Juneteenth” is a Black English contraction, or portmanteau, of the month “June” and the date “Nineteenth.”
 Juneteenth celebrates the date of June 19, 1865, when enslaved people of African descent located in Galveston, Texas, finally learned of their freedom from the slavery system in the United States.
-Freedom was granted through the Emancipation Proclamation signed on January 1, 1863, by President Abraham Lincoln.
-Texas was the farthest of the Confederate states, and slaveholders there made no attempt to free the enslaved African Americans they held in bondage.
-This meant that President Lincoln’s proclamation was unenforceable without military intervention, which eventually came nearly 2.5 years later.

 Protecting the Places and Stories